anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
 As a consequence, the DNS transaction ID is always elided and the value 0 is assumed.

-The question section is encoded as a CBOR array containing up to 3 entries:
+A question within the question section is encoded as a CBOR array containing up to 3 entries:

 1. The queried name (as text string, see {{sec:domain-names}}),
 2. An optional record type (as unsigned integer), and